 This document sets out the national guidance that Bromley Council follows to calculate how much people who need permanent residential or nursing home care have to pay for their care and what support you can expect from the Council if you need help to move into a care home.

 It provides information for people living in:

-- a residential care home or - a nursing home.
+A residential care home

+A nursing home

 What is a residential care home?